Welcome to The Amish of Ethridge Tennessee, home of the largest Amish community in the southern states!

 This place is all about horses!
 Just about everything to do with a horse is found here.
 Andy Collins has been working with horses since age 9 and he is 82.
 In his store are Amish made goods like saddles, whips, dog collars, gun holsters and more.
 Come by and see his shop as he is located between The Vintage Shoppe and Heart and Soul Antiques.

 The Amish country area is set up so you don't have to go out for lunch or a quick snack if you don't want to.
-If you really want a true Texas eating experience then Shaffer's BBQ just minutes up highway 43 north is your best option.
 There are a few places to pick up some food along the way listed below.
+These places are our top recommended restaurants.
 Some decide to take out a salt shaker and eat their Amish heirloom tomatoes on the spot so take out your napkins and let's eat!

 Amish Market and Cheese Store

-Right beside the Amish heritage farm museum is the Amish market where you can buy the things you need to go out into Amish country.
-The wagon tours are long so make sure you get what you need at the Amish market, especially if you like artisan cheeses!
+Right beside the Bob's Cafe is the Amish market where you can buy the things you need to go out into Amish country.
+The wagon tours are long so make sure you get what you need at the Amish market, especially if you like Flowers Creamery and artisan cheeses!
 This store is great when you need a snack and a story from the couple who run the store!

-Bob's Cafe is open for lunch Tuesday through Saturdays from 10-3pm Bob's Cafe serves you a sandwiches and hotdogs for lunch of southern favorites and quick plate lunches for those on the go.
+Bob's Cafe is open for lunch Wednesday through Saturdays from 11-4pm Bob's Cafe serves you a sandwiches and hotdogs for lunch of southern favorites and quick plate lunches for those on the go.
 Bob's Cafe is across the street from the Amish Wagon Ride Tours and walking distance to all the stores.
-Bob's Cafe is the perfect way to sit and eat while waiting on a buggy ride or getting into the air conditioning after coming back from a ride!
+Bob's Cafe is the perfect way to sit and eat while waiting on a buggy ride or getting into the air conditioning for a drink and desert after coming back from a ride!

 Thousand Hills Cowboy Church